pyfsi/coconut/examples/turek/openfoam2d_kratos_structure2d/turek_openfoam2d_kratos_structure2d.md

 ## Predictor

-The initial guess in every time step is done using the quadratic predictor.
+The initial guess in every time step is made using the quadratic predictor.

 ## Convergence criterion